TomatoFT/OpenCV-Camera-Web-App/README.md

 ```

-4. Activate the Flask and run web on local host
+<h4>4.
+Activate the Flask and run web on local host</h4>
 ```

 python web.py

 ```

-5. Exit Anaconda environment
+<h4>5.
+Exit Anaconda environment</h4>
 ```
 conda deactivate

 ```
+#NOTICE
+If the camera is not open, you can try to Ctrl + C while running the flask web on browser and reactivate it again